 - Toxic air pollutants

 - Fines and restrictions

-Flare systems are often a last line of defense that prevents dangerous hydrocarbon pollutants from entering the atmosphere.
-One example is methane, which is not only combustible, but is also 23 times more potent than CO2 as a greenhouse gas.
+Flare systems are often a last line of defence that prevents dangerous hydrocarbon pollutants from entering the atmosphere.
+One example is methane, which is not only combustible but is also 23 times more potent than CO2 as a greenhouse gas.
 A plant manager needs to know immediately if flare stack combustion is lost, and get the flame reignited quickly to prevent a plant shutdown.

 Various technologies have been tried for monitoring the pilot flame that ignites gas flow and detects the stack flame, with varying degrees of success.
 Many of these technologies are useless or poor at monitoring smoke from stake combustion, an important indicator of burn efficiency.

 FLIR IR cameras recognize the difference in the heat signature of a flare stack flame and the surrounding background (usually, the sky or clouds).
 In addition to detecting stack flame, these cameras can be positioned to monitor the igniter flame.

 Figure 2: Thermal cameras allow monitoring of Flares invisible to the naked eye

 The images obtained with FLIR IR cameras allow an observer to detect stack flame that might not be visible to the naked eye because of its composition or low gas flow volume.
 This overcomes problems associated with UV flame detectors, which can be blinded by smoke.
 However, since the EPA considers excessive smoke an indication of poor combustion, IR cameras may be integrated with visual video cameras to monitor smoke.
 Thermographic and visual images can be transmitted in real-time to a central control room as either analog or digitized data.